imaoca/botchipSamples/README.md

 # botchipSamples
-Send ether frame by only GPIOs of 8bit microcomputer.
+Send ether frame(10BASE-T) by only GPIOs of 8bit microcomputer.